Dan245/Mothership/README.md

 # Mothership

-Was a 2D Spaceship Deathmatch Game made using PyGame.
-Play over LAN.
+Was supposed to be a 2D LAN Spaceship Deathmatch Game made using PyGame.
-Wasn't able to finish it.
+Unfortunately I wasn't able to finish it.
 Now it's a window resizing simulator!

 Key features:
 - Window resizing and fullscreen